arangodb/docs/3.8/indexing-index-utilization.md

   not mentioned in the query explanation for functions in general.
 These functions will raise query errors (at runtime) if no suitable index is present for the collection in question.

-* the query optimizer will in general pick one index per collection in a query.
+* the query optimizer will generally pick one index per collection in a query.
 It can pick more than one index per collection if the FILTER condition contains multiple branches combined with logical `OR`.
   For example, the following queries can use indexes: